Extended Health Benefits Seniors’ Program

 Please have your Alberta Blue Cross identification card on hand when you call.

-For an application for this progam or information regarding the Seniors Extended Health Benefits program, please contact:
+For an application for this program or information regarding the Seniors Extended Health Benefits program, please contact:

 Health Services Administration